Dutch Accounting Standards Board

 - Due process of the DASB

-Foundation of the Dutch Accounting Standard Board
+Foundation of the Dutch Accounting Standards Board

 - Federation of Netherlands Industry (VNO; Verbond van Nederlandse Ondernemingen);